-Pursuant to the Code of Conduct, the Board of Statutory Auditors verified the correct application of the criteria and procedures for ascertaining the independence requirements of the members of the Board of Directors, at its meeting on 24 May 2018, upon the outcome of which it considered the procedures adopted by the Board of Directors, suitable for ascertaining the independence requirements of its members.
+Pursuant to the Code of Conduct, the Board of Statutory Auditors verified the correct application of the criteria and procedures for ascertaining the independence requirements of the members of the Board of Directors, at its meeting on 19 June 2019, upon the outcome of which it considered the procedures adopted by the Board of Directors, suitable for ascertaining the independence requirements of its members.

-The Independent Directors met, also because the expiry of the term, during the 2018 financial year, in the absence of the other Directors, once.
+In the absence of the other Directors, the Independent Directors met twice during 2019.
 The meeting discussed on strategic and governance issues.

-As required by the Regulations of the Board of Directors, the candidacy of the independent Directors is accompanied by a declaration by the candidate stating the requisites of independence pursuant to the law, the Bylaws and the Regulations itself.
+As required by the Regulations of the Board of Directors, the candidacy of the independent Directors is accompanied by a declaration by the candidate stating the requisites of independence pursuant to the law, the By-Laws and the Regulations itself.

-The Directors have undertaken to promptly inform the Board of Directors of any future assumption of positions that may affect the Board of Directors' assessments with regard to the independence requirements.
+The Directors have undertaken to promptly inform the Board of Directors of any subsequent taking of any position that may affect the Board of Directors' assessments with regard to the independence requirements.